Welcome to Voice and Communication Therapy at Indigo Gender Service

 -

 You can also access an independent speech and language therapist.
 We do understand that this is dependent on personal funds to access independent therapy, which is not always possible for everybody.
-I would strongly recommend a referral to speech and language therapists through a GIC, which would be free at the point of access for service users.
+We would strongly recommend a referral to speech and language therapists through a GIC, which would be free at the point of access for service users.
 Indigo Voice and Communication Therapy team has no affiliation with independent speech and language therapists and cannot provide any recommendations or take responsibility for a person accessing independent Speech and Language Therapy.
 This link provides details for independent Speech and Language Therapists. https://asltip.com/find-a-speech-therapist/

 -